-Jeff is the only two time recipient of the American Library Association's "William Young Boyd Award" for Excellence in Military Fiction (for Gods and Generals and To The Last Man).
+Jeff is the first two time recipient of the American Library Association's "William Young Boyd Award" for Excellence in Military Fiction (for Gods and Generals and To The Last Man).

 In the fall of 2011, Jeff was recognized twice by his alma mater, Florida State University.
 In September, he was inducted into their "College of Criminology Hall of Fame" and during Homecoming on November 19, he was awarded the school's FIRST annual "Distinguished Writer's Award".
 He has also received The Lincoln Forum's prestigious "Richard Nelson Current" award, the "Bell I. Wiley" award from the New York Civil War Round Table, and the "Distinguished Author Award", from the General Nathan Bedford Forrest Historical Society.